-Seamus Carey has brought a sense of renewal to Transylvania University since becoming the 26th president in 2014.
-Under his leadership, the campus is being transformed by major building projects—including the construction of three new residence halls and Alumni Plaza and the renovation of the J. Douglas Gay Jr./Frances Carrick Thomas Library and the iconic Haupt Humanities Building.
+Under his leadership, Transylvania's campus is being transformed by major building projects—including the construction of three new residence halls and Alumni Plaza and the renovation of the J. Douglas Gay Jr./Frances Carrick Thomas Library and the iconic Haupt Humanities Building.
 He also initiated the 100 Doors to Success Mentoring Program, which helps students transition from college to the workplace, and Project One, a coordinated effort to deepen the university’s commitment to diversity and inclusion.

 Value of the liberal arts

-He came to campus with a keen sense of academic mission.
-He firmly believes the liberal arts are more important now than ever, as issues facing the next wave of academics and professionals—from the economy to the environment to the evolving nature of personal relationships—grow in complexity.
+Dr. Carey firmly believes the liberal arts are more important now than ever, as issues facing the next wave of academics and professionals—from the economy to the environment to the evolving nature of personal relationships—grow in complexity.
 So he has committed the campus to its liberal arts foundation while emphasizing career and graduate school preparation to ensure Transylvania students can compete for top positions with anyone in the country.
 That Transylvania is located in the heart of downtown Lexington, an energetic and thriving city, made that mission all the more clear to Dr. Carey.
 He has focused on engaging with the Lexington community in order to enhance students’ academic experience through internships, mentorships and service opportunities.
-A new branding initiative, unveiled in September 2015, serves to represent those ideals to the world outside the campus borders.

 Carey occasionally writes about issues relating to the liberal arts for The Huffington Post.